theGreatHerrLebert/ionmob/README.md

 gru  mean absolute error        : 9.04
 ```

-Finally, let's visualize the predictions compared to the ccs measurements:
+Finally, let's visualize the predictions compared to the CCS measurements:

 ```python
 from matplotlib import pyplot as plt